tobbstr/clean_arch-demo-todo_in_spring/README.md

 # Clean Architecture Demo - Todo app in Spring Boot
 ## Background
-This demo demonstrates one out of many possible ways to organise source code according to Clean Architecture, more specifically, in the form of a Todo app.
+This demo demonstrates one of many possible ways to organise source code according to Clean Architecture, more specifically, in the form of a Todo app.
-The source code has been segmented into the following three Java packages at the root level of the application:
-* **Entities**: Pure business rules and objects
-* **Infrastructure**: Pure delivery mechanisms
-* **Use case**: Application specific business rules and objects.
-Each use case has been given its own Java package.
-One thing to note is that code belonging to the Frameworks & Drivers and Interfaces and Adapters layers, has been put into a joint sub-package in each use case package called Infradapt to convey its intent and purpose.
-The reason was to keep code belonging to a use case together.
-Also because I believe it to be the optimal structure for most apps implementing Clean Architecture.
-Another option would be to keep them as separate layers which would require more interfaces and Data Transfer Objects to implement.
-This would result in classes with narrower responsibilities, which would be good for testability among other things, but at the same time this would increase implementation complexity.
+After writing the article [Clean Architecture Demystified](https://adevelopersdiscourse.blogspot.com/2020/06/clean-architecture-demystified.html), I wanted to get a little hands-on and go from theory to practice.
+As always there are things to discover when implementing something for real.
+If you're not familiar with Clean Architecture, I suggest you read my article before reading the source code in this repo.
 ## Original Setup
 * Spring Boot v2.3.5.RELEASE
 * Java v11